 If you need something a little more powerful for on-camera flash use, the Godox V860II is a great choice, with up to 650 pops on full power and a fast 1.5s recycle time.
 It’s a bit bulkier than the other flashes mentioned above, but that’s to be expected for its increase in performance.

 For those transitioning to Fujfilm from other systems, remember that you can still use your own-brand flashes on the Fujifilm camera bodies, albeit in manual mode.

 As for flash modifiers, you can’t go wrong with the MagMod flash modifiers.
 I own pretty much all of their gizmos, but mainly use the MagGrid and MagSphere if I need to alter the light from an on-camera flash on my Fujifilm X100V.

 You can see in the above picture that the MagMod MagGrip easily fits around my Godox TT350f.

 I also experiment with the Manfrotto Lumimuse 8 LED light on the hot shoe of my Fuji cameras, and love its tiny size/weight combined with a surprisingly powerful beam.
 Off-camera, it can be easily palmed by an assistant or passerby, to be used to create a quick rim-light behind the subject.

-As for triggering the Fuji camera when attached to a tripod, the Neewer Wireless Remote Control for Fujifilm is affordable and handy, helping you keep your camera completely still when taking a long exposure, or allowing you to get a quick selfie without having to resort to the Fujfilm Cam Remote app.
+As for triggering the camera when attached to a tripod, the Neewer Wireless Remote Control for Fujifilm is affordable and handy, helping you keep your camera completely still when taking a long exposure, or allowing you to get a quick selfie without having to resort to the Fujifilm Cam Remote app.